-My content was really long, extremely educational, and engaging.
+My content was really long, incredibly educational, and engaging.
 So what was the damn problem?

 Well, I’ll tell you.

-People who loved my recipe posts saw that I was blogging about adventure and creativity and didn’t really get much out of it so they left.
+People who loved my recipe posts saw that I was blogging about adventure and creativity and didn’t get much out of it, so they left.

-Likewise, people who were searching for creative posts didn’t really understand the point of my food posts, and vamoosed.
+Likewise, people searching for creative posts didn’t really understand the point of my food posts and vamoosed.

-Instead of focusing on my target audience, I wrote for me.
+Instead of focusing on my target audience, I wrote for myself.
 So, no one was interested.